When You’ve Loved Deeply and Lost: 10 Ways to Heal the Pinoy/Filipino Heart

 #5 Morning pages.
 Morning pages is writing down your stream of thoughts usually at the first hour when you wake up in the morning.
 This one allows you to write your feelings, dreams,visions, raves and rants without judgment.
 You may write in sentences, words, draw, make illustrations or even do hieroglyphics if you wish to.
 The point is the paper becomes your sounding board.
 You can either keep your pages or toss them, it doesn’t matter because the process of creating the pages is what matters.

 Morning Pages was coined by Julia Cameron.
 Most people need a bit of a help getting their creative juices flowing especially in the morning.
-If this is you, download the Morning Pages Journal Prompts to get you started.
-It will give you a feeling of controlling determining your day and not allowing your day to determine you.
+It will give you a feeling of having control to determine your day and not allowing your day to determine you.

 #7 Call a Barkada (group of friends or a member of that circle).
 Nothing feels better than someone who validates your worth like a barkada can.